 SPECIAL SESSION #4

-AI Techniques for Marine Environment Preservation and Climate Change Impact Assessment
+Artificial Intelligence for Marine Ecosystem Monitoring, Biodiversity Conservation, and Climate Change Impact Assessment

 ORGANIZED BY